egnha/valaddin/README.md

 Related packages
 ----------------

--   valaddin provides a basic set of predicate functions—prefixed `vld_` for easy lookup—to specify common kinds of checks, e.g., type and property checks, comparisons, etc.
+-   valaddin provides a basic set of predicate functions—prefixed `chk_` for easy lookup—to specify common kinds of checks, e.g., type and property checks, comparisons, etc.

     To enrich valaddin’s vocabulary of predicate functions, use: